JimmyVanHout/otf_data/README.md

 Since the configuration file contains the user's **unencrypted** email password, you may want to set up a new Gmail account to use with this program (see below).
 While there is no reason that this password should be compromised if proper security precautions are taken, in the event that it were, the only compromised data would be the workout summaries from `otbeatreport@orangetheoryfitness.com`.
 Regardless, it is highly recommended to set up a new Gmail account so that you do not have to toggle the security settings described in the [Gmail Account Configuration](#gmail-account-configuration) section each time you want to run the program.

-The following steps are recommended when using this program:
+Therefore, the following steps are recommended the first time you use this program:

 1. Create a new [Gmail account](https://support.google.com/mail/answer/56256?hl=en).